What trends offer opportunities or risks in the European coffee market?

-- Use the website of the Specialty Coffee Association to find news, events and resources related to specialty coffee in Europe and North America.
+Use the website of the Specialty Coffee Association to find news, events and resources related to specialty coffee in Europe and North America.

 European consumers are increasingly concerned about the social and ecological impacts of their consuming habits.
 This has a great influence on the coffee market, where sustainability standards are ever more popular and companies increasingly required to comply with such standards.
 Certification has become essential for medium and large coffee companies, making it increasingly difficult for non-certified suppliers to access the European market.
 However, small coffee roasters in the specialty segment are more interested in building trust with suppliers, doing so increasingly by direct trade and less so by simply trusting third-party certification.

 The major certification schemes in coffee are: Fairtrade, organic, Rainforest Alliance-UTZ and 4C.
-The latter, which stands for Common Code for the Coffee Community, is a verification rather than certification scheme and was acquired in 2018 by Meo Carbon Solutions.
+The latter, which stands for Common Code for the Coffee Community (4C Association) was acquired in 2018 by Meo Carbon Solutions.
 Rainforest Alliance-UTZ has large-scale operations, reaching mainstream markets in Europe.
 As of July 2020, Rainforest Alliance offers mutual recognition options for coffee.
 This means that companies at the end of the supply chain will be able to source UTZ and/or Rainforest Alliance-certified coffee and then use either the Rainforest or the UTZ label on their product.
 4C, which stands for Common Code for the Coffee Community, also serves the mainstream market.
 Organic and Fairtrade remain niche markets.
 To read more about the size of these certification schemes and their importance in different European countries, refer to our study on the European coffee market.